MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 For type **`string`**, it's equivalent to **`char*`**.

-Pointers that are declared const must be initialized when they are declared.
+Pointers that are declared const must be initialized when they're declared.
 Const pointers always point to the same memory location and may point to constant or non-constant data.

 ### Example